mituldas1999/Webpage-User-Accessibility-Testing-/README.md

    Each image must have an alt attribute.
 Without alternative text, the content of an image will not be available to screen reader users or when the image is unavailable.

 3. **What To Do:**
    Add an alt attribute to the image.
 The attribute value should accurately and succinctly present the content and function of the image.
-If the content of the image is conveyed in the context or surroundings of the image, or if the image does not convey content or have a function, it should be given empty/null alternative text (alt="").
+If the image's content is conveyed in the context or surroundings of the image, or if the image does not convey content or have a function, it should be given empty/null alternative text (alt="").

 4. **The Algorithm... in English:**
    An image does not have an alt attribute.